TREVOR MATTEA

 PicturePhoto from San Diego State University

-As part of this field trip, students attended a production of "The BFG" and described similarities and differences between the book and the play.
+As part of this field trip, students attended a production of "The BFG" and afterward compared and contrasted the book with the play.

 This field trip was originally designed to accompany the following Common Core State Standards for Grade 4 Reading Literature: